-You’ve probably seen the infomercials for ab belts claiming to strengthen, tone and tighten your abs—no exercises required.
-When I Googled “ab belts” I couldn’t believe the long list of companies in the business.
-Just to name a few, there’s the Slendertone, Shred Belt, Abtronic and the Flex Belt, which is the one Denise Richards promotes.
+You’ve probably seen the infomercials for ab belts claiming to strengthen, tone, and tighten your abs—no exercises required.
+When I Googled “ab belts,” I couldn’t believe the long list of companies in the business.
+Just to name a few, there’s the Slendertone, Shred Belt, Abtronic, and the Flex Belt.

 How It Works

-The ab belt uses electrical muscle stimulation, or EMS, to pass electrical current through the body causing the muscle to contract.
+The ab belt uses electrical muscle stimulation, or EMS, to pass an electrical current through the body, causing your ab muscles to contract.
 Small electrodes inside the belt come in contact with your bare skin, sending the electrical pulses through your skin to do the work for you.
 You don’t have to do one crunch or sit up.
 You just simply slap that belt around your waist and turn up the electrical current until you get the desired level of contraction.

 How does it feel?
 Well, I personally think it feels pretty weird.
-If anyone says it’s relaxing, they either don’t have it up high enough or they are lying.
+If anyone says it’s relaxing, they either don’t have it up high enough, or they’re lying.
 Okay, maybe they really aren’t lying and they just like the weird prickly sensation of the electrical current going through their skin.
-It’s not painful, but I can’t say it’s completely comfortable either—but neither is doing crunches!
+It’s not painful, but I can’t say it’s completely comfortable, either—but neither is doing crunches!